QuantumApplicationLab/genomic-prediction/README.md

 ## Examples

-This repository contains the quantum-inspired experiments in the `test/test_quantum_inspired_small.py`.
-An example experiment is seen in `test_qi_no_X` where the quantum inspired method is used to estimate the best breeding values without a fixed effect.
+This repository contains quantum-inspired experiments in `test/test_quantum_inspired_small.py`.
+An example experiment is seen in `test_qi_no_X` where the quantum-inspired method is used to estimate the best breeding values without fixed effects.

 Running,
 ```shell